What the Heck is Mucosal Tolerance?

 Posted by Andrea Nakayama

-This past Sunday, I spent the day in an air-conditioned basement level hotel conference room in San Francisco.
+Several years ago, when attending live seminars was still a regular occurrence, I spent the day in an air-conditioned basement-level hotel conference room in San Francisco.

-You know the scene…little white hotel notepad on the table, pitcher of ice cold water, sweater at the ready to combat the chill, and healthy snacks hidden in my bag.
+You know the scene… little white hotel notepad on the table, pitcher of ice cold water, sweater at the ready to combat the chill, and healthy snacks hidden in the computer bag.

-The first time I saw Dr. Ash speak (several years ago at an IFM event), I was smitten – with his message, that is!
+The first time I saw Dr. Ash speak (several years ago at an Institute for Functional Medicine event), I was smitten – with his message, that is!

 His focus on nutrition, clinical know-how, and his commitment to building a bridge to the patient with a true ‘food as medicine’ approach to mucosal integrity was music to my ears.
 I was eager to learn more from him and translate what he’s found in his research to the work that you and I do, day in and day out, with our own clients and patients.

-Today, I’m sharing a short 10-minute clip of that longer interview so you can have a sneak peek into the Holistic Nutrition Lab Content and hear from this healthcare hero of mine – truly the master of mucosal integrity (that place where digestion and immunity converge).
+Today, I’m sharing a short 10-minute clip of that longer interview so you can have a sneak peek into one of our Full Body Systems GHMEs and hear from this healthcare hero of mine – truly the master of mucosal integrity (that place where digestion and immunity converge).

 After being in full-time clinical practice for 25 years, Dr. Michael Ash now devotes his time to research, writing and the management of complex immune-mediated illnesses through the application of natural and pharmaceutical interventions.